 “One must ‘speak’ music…” Christian Zacharias is a narrator among the conductors and pianists of his generation.
-In each of his elaborate, detailed and clearly articulated interpretations, Zacharias is interested in what lies behind the notes.
+In each of his elaborate, detailed and clearly articulated interpretations, it’s clear what he means: Zacharias is interested in what lies behind the notes.

-In 2015 and 2017, Christian Zacharias chaired the Jury of the Clara Haskil Competition and as president of the jury of the 2018 Geza Anda Competition he will conduct the final concert.
+In 2015 and 2017, Zacharias was chairman of the jury of the Clara Haskil Competition, and in 2018 president of the jury of the Geza Anda Competition where he also conducted the final concert.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH